dotnet/runtime/README.md

 The build places all of its generated files under the `bin` directory at the base of the repository.
 There is a `bin\Log` directory that contains log files generated during the build (most useful when the build fails).
-The the actual output is placed in a directory like this
+The actual output is placed in a directory like this

 * bin\Product\Windows_NT.x64.Release